-In addition to key management personnel, the Company transacted with the following related parties during the years ended July 31, 2021 and 2020:
+In addition to key management personnel, the Company transacted with the following related parties during the years ended July 31, 2022 and 2021:

-- TruePoint Exploration Inc. ("TruePoint") is a privately held exploration service company that provides exploration and administrative services to the Company as well as other exploration companies.
-Costs covered by TruePoint include exploration expenditure (technical work on project such as drilling, sampling and geophysics) consulting, investor relations and corporate development costs and other admin costs.
-Greg Johnson, President and CEO of the Company is a minority shareholder of TruePoint. - Midnight Mining Services Ltd. ("Midnight Mining") is a private company controlled by Bill Harris, a former director of the Company.
-During the year ended July 31, 2021, Bill Harris resigned as a director of the Company.
+TruePoint Exploration Inc. ("TruePoint") is a privately held exploration service company that provides exploration and administrative services to the Company as well as other exploration companies.
+Costs covered by TruePoint include exploration expenditures (technical work on projects such as drilling, sampling and geophysics), consulting, investor relations, corporate development costs, and other admin costs.
+Greg Johnson, President and CEO of the Company is a minority shareholder of TruePoint.